-These dogs are fairly rare in the United States; this is due to the fact that there are only a few reputable breeders in the country.
+Eurasier puppies are fairly rare in the United States; this is due to the fact that there are only a few reputable breeders in the country.

 Given the fact the breed has only been around for a few decades, it’s not surprising to know that they can be hard to come by—especially in the United States.
 Unlike Europe, where the Eurasier originated from, the U.S. only has a handful of reputable breeders.
 Because of this, it can be difficult to obtain a puppy.
 In fact, it’s not uncommon for aspiring owners to be placed on a waiting list for many months before hearing back.
-Patience is key when it comes to bringing home one of these fluffy companions.
+Patience is key when it comes to bringing home puppies of these fluffy companions.